Hawaii Pacific annual meeting reflects its rich heritage

 If you want to volunteer or partner with the Maui Fire Caring Ministry, please contact [email protected].

-Besides resolutions expressing appreciation for the annual meeting host, HPBC’s board and officers, and those SBC entities who supported and participated in the annual meeting, messengers approved two other significant resolutions.
+Besides resolutions expressing appreciation for the annual meeting host, HPBC’s board and officers, and those Southern Baptist Convention (SBC) entities who supported and participated in the annual meeting, messengers approved two other significant resolutions.

 Messengers also unanimously approved a resolution to adopt the SBC’s abuse prevention ministry toolkit as a recommended resource for all Hawaii Pacific Baptist churches and a commitment to “stand united in member churches’ resolve to protect the vulnerable, to support survivors of abuse, and to uphold the highest standards of safety and care in our churches.”